 It’s the case whether you’re talking about a sparkler or a tray of muffins.
 For example, say you’ve got two trays, one full of bigger muffins and the other full of smaller ones.
 You already know that the smaller ones will cool off more quickly and be ready to eat that much faster.

-The science behind the simple sparkler that determines all this is all about volume.
+The science that determines all this is all about volume.
 Think about a small cube of metal.
 If you want to double the size of that cube, you’ll have to double each of the eight sides of the cube.

 You’ve effectively made the volume EIGHT times what it was.
 This means eight times the thermal energy.
 If that new piece of metal is heated, it’s going to be much warmer than the original smaller piece.

 A sparkler is not dangerous, but they still produce a tiny bit of heat.
 This is not usually enough to burn anyone.
-Still, remember to take precautions, but still, have fun!
+As precaution is always better than cure.
+However, remember to take precautions and have fun on your celebrations.

 Sparklers are a great way to add some magic to your ceremony and get your guests involved in a way they’ll enjoy.
 Have a look at our Ultimate Guide for Wedding Sparklers and see how this little item can take your big day from blah to wow.